-Unit testing is the number one technique available to the software developer to ensure that a section of an application, known as a unit, meets its design and behaves as intended.
+Unit testing is the No. 1 technique available to the software developer to ensure that a section of an application, known as a unit, meets its design and behaves as intended.

-In this eBook, I've described everything you need to know about writing unit tests.
-The eBook covers:
+I've described everything you need to know about writing unit tests.
+The ebook covers:

 - What unit tests are

 - What mocking is

 - Executing unit tests with the help of a mocking framework

 - When to choose your tooling

 Deep dive in writing unit tests—from pros and cons to best practices and improved software quality.
 Take advantage of my advice on writing unit tests whether it be for Blazor, ASP.NET Core, or are looking into .NET 5 and win even more clients to your business.